tcpipuk/howtoaskquestions.com/README.md

 ## Deployment

-This repository contains static files that are automatically published to GitHub Pages using GitHub Actions.
+This repository uses [Hugo](https://gohugo.io/) as a static site generator to build and manage the website's content.
+The site is automatically published to GitHub Pages using GitHub Actions.
 The deployment process is triggered on every push to the `main` branch.

 ## Contributing